Live Product · Solo Project

 The UX challenge was managing AI uncertainty.
 I added an editable ingredient list after scanning so users can correct mistakes before generating recipes.
 This built trust without adding friction.

-→ Scan-to-recipe takes under 15 seconds vs. 2+ minutes of manual entry in competitor apps.
+→ In testing, scan-to-recipe took under 15 seconds compared to 2+ minutes of manual entry in competitor apps I benchmarked.

 Decision 02